stashed/docs/docs/concepts/crds/backupsession.md

 **Databases:**

 Stash uses job model to backup a database.
 Stash launches a job to backup the targeted database.
-In this case, the number of hosts depends on database types.
+In this case, the number of hosts depends on the database type.

 - **Stand-alone database:** For stand-alone database, the backup target is identified as **host-0** and the total number of host is 1.
 - **Replicated cluster:** For replicated clustered database such as MongoDB ReplicaSet, all the replicas contain the same data.
 In this case, taking a backup of only one replica is enough.
 This replica is identified as **host-0** and the total number of host is 1.